MrAprksn/common/cv/cv.md

 ##### Daimler Mobility

-- For financial PCI DSS certified application, build AWS environment (core services running in Kubernetes) with focus on security, automation and maintenance simplicity.
+- Developed a PCI DSS certified financial application in an AWS environment (core services running in Kubernetes) with a focus on security, automation, and maintenance simplicity.
-- Delivered solution for centralized logging and monitoring based on DataDog and OpsGenie.
+- Constructed a centralized logging and monitoring solution based on DataDog and OpsGenie.
-- Designed and implemented CI/CD solution with Gocd.
+- Designed and implemented a CI/CD solution using Gocd.

 #### Senior DevOps engineer